 The bili-ruler is also being delivered in a package (called the bili-kitTM) with a portable phototherapy device, the bili-hutTM, developed by Little Sparrows Technologies, which offers a set of low-cost tools to help screen for and effectively treat cases of neonatal jaundice in resource-limited settings.

 We need support to bring the Bili-ruler to communities in need, both globally and at home in the US.
-To help us fund the COVID-19 Bili-Ruler project, please visit our donation page or contact iolson@bwh.harvard.edu.
-To help us fund our donation of Bili-rulers and Bili-huts to the Ukraine please visit our Support Ukrainian Newborns page.
+To help us fund the bili-ruler projects, please visit our donation page or contact lfolger@bwh.harvard.edu.
 Thank you!

 This video abstract accompanies an article appearing in the May 2019 issue of Pediatrics, published by the American Academy of Pediatrics.